jamesgarriss/onering/story/chapter001.md

 Balwulf raised his axe to point at the man who had claimed they were cheated and said, "What proof can you offer that this man has cheated you?"

+"You have my word," he replied quickly.
+"Our word.
+And it’s three of our words against only one of his."
+His two friends nodded their agreement.